Gamze1314/OceanCargo-App/client/README.md

 - In the project directory, you can run: npm start

 Runs the app in the development mode.\
-Open [http://localhost:4000](http://localhost:4000) to view it in your browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser. 'package.json' file contains 'start' script with PORT=4000 configuration and proxy set up for the backend communication for 'http://127.0.0.1:5555' which allows the cross-origin resource sharing.

 ![alt text](image.png)